Define the Theme Color for Safari 26

 Disclaimer and Caveats

-The solution breaks if the page is reloaded at a different scroll position than “top”.
+The solution breaks (i.e. no theme color in the browser) if the page is reloaded at a different scroll position than “top”.
 Maybe an interactive (JS-based) solution would be better suited, but I wanted to solve it with CSS only.

-We do not use this in production (yet) and needs more testing, especially on iOS.
+We do not use this in production and a possible production-ready solution needs more testing (especially on iOS).